DiltheyLab/graph-genome-workbench/denbi_gg/README.md

 `ansible-playbook main.yaml`

+#### Testing

-Additionally, we can test whether the software was properly installed by running: `sh test_software.sh`.
+Additionally, we can test whether the software was properly installed.
+To do so, follow the next steps:
+- Access your VM: use the command `ssh "nickname_to_access_this_host"`.
+- Copy the content of `test_software.sh` to your home directory [TO DO, downloaded directly with Ansible].
+- Run: `./test_software.sh`.
 This should show the different help commands for each tool.

+Now, your VM is ready to go.
+Check the [evaluation](https://github.com/DiltheyLab/graph-genome-workbench/tree/master/evaluation_pangenie) folder.